465 related texts · 4 related myths · Page 5 of 10

 The ancient rabbis certainly considered the importance of order, especially when it came to sacred rituals. to a fascinating little corner of Jewish law, specifically from Sifrei D...

-We often read about sacrifices, about offerings to the Cohein (priest), but sometimes the details feel…distant.
-Let's pull back the curtain a bit and explore a fascinating interpre...
+The familiar reading treats about sacrifices, about offerings to the Cohein (priest), but sometimes the details feel…distant. the tradition turns to and explore a fascinating inter...

 The Torah, our guide to living a meaningful life, has something to say about that.
 Sifrei Devarim, a collection of ancient rabbinic teachings on the Book of Deuteronomy, gives us a...